- How To Know Whether Your Cat Has Retracted Its Claws

-This will need your intervention to ensure they learn the art.
-The initial socialization is vital for every kitten.
+Claw retraction in cats will need your intervention or the intervention of a pet trainer to ensure they learn the art.

 Insecurity Or Defense

-This mainly happens if you introduce another cat to your home and before they adapt to each other.
+Insecurity mainly happens if you introduce another cat to your home before they adapt to each other.

-Thus, give each cat its room or sleeping area, so that they don’t feel as the other is interfering with their territory.
+Thus, giving each cat its room or sleeping area is important, so they don’t feel the other is interfering with their territory.

 They also need to have their bed, scratching posts, and toys.

-A cat may also refuse to retract its claws around your baby because it wants to protect him/her from any intruder.
+A cat may also refuse to retract its claws around your baby because it wants to protect them from any intruder.

-Another reason may be because the cat is jealous of the baby who is taking much of the attention.
+Another reason may be that the cat is jealous of the baby, receiving much more attention than them.

 Disease Or Infection

-It can also be caused by the fact that the nails are too long and need trimming.
+Claw infections can also be caused by the nails being too long and needing trimming.

-This may occur if the cat recently fought with another cat, got hurt, or was in an accident.
+Trauma may occur if the cat recently fought with another cat, got hurt, or was involved in an accident.